KV1RZZ/KV1RZZ/README.md

 ---

 <div align="center">
 Hi!
 Come and sit down anytime.
-I'm often AFK, so I can ignore you.
+I'm often afk, so write in a whisper!

 I'm not against meeting new people